michaeljoseph04/gis_intro/ReadMe.md

 The shape is slightly different because some of the tracts share edges with the border of the city.
 We can clean this if we want, but for now let's just move on.
 Because immediately we can then go about all of the spatial joining to the census tracts just as we did above, and the calculations for density by the tract's area in square feet.
 This gives us another detailed map when we plot it:
 ![plotTract](/images/plotTract.jpeg)

+Now we can fetch data from the Census and look for spatial correlations (which, as in this example, might be tenuous), or simply research using the Census data with the addition of the data we joined.

 # Conclusions

 As you can see, you can do these common GIS operations rather easily.
 The only additional thing we may want to do, for now, is write our manipulated data to a shapefile with a simple call to `write_sf()`: